Accounting for Federal Budget economic recovery stimulus measures – JobMaker Hiring Credit

 - An entity recognises and measures a statutory receivable as if it were a financial asset when statutory requirements establish a right for the entity to receive cash or another financial asset.
 Such a right arises on the occurrence of a past event (paragraph C5).

-In the case of JobMaker, NFPs have a right to receive the JobMaker payments on the occurrence of a past event, being that their eligibility for the scheme has been confirmed and the relevant employee salaries have been paid.
-That is, NFPs do not need to wait for JobMaker payments to be received in order to recognise the grant income.
-Accounting entries would be the same as shown for for-profit entities above.
+In the case of JobMaker, NFPs have a right to receive the JobMaker payments on the occurrence of a past event, being that their eligibility for the scheme has been confirmed, the relevant employee salaries have been paid, and the three key conditions noted above have been met at the end of the relevant JobMaker claim period.
+That is, NFPs will generally need to wait until the end of each JobMaker claims period to recognise the grant income.

 Financial assets include contractual rights to receive cash or another financial asset from another entity.
 However, in a not-for-profit context, a receivable may arise from statutory requirements rather than through a contract (for example, rates, taxes and fines).
 The nature of such a receivable arising from statutory requirements is, in substance, similar to a contractual receivable, as the statutory requirements also provide an entity with a right to receive cash or another financial asset from another entity.